shekhargulati/git-the-missing-tutorial/README.md

 	name = Shekhar 123
 ```

-> **Please revert this change else your commits will be committed using this user name.**
+> **Please revert this change, else your commits will be committed using this user name!**

 ### git status

 Time and again we will need to know status of our Git repository.
-By status it means, what needs to be added to the index, what needs to be committed, is there any change that we have to commit, etc. This is the command that you will use most.
+By status what we mean is the current state of the repository.
+E.g., what needs to be added to the index, what needs to be committed, if there is any change that we have to commit, etc., This is the command that you will use the most.

 ```bash
 $ git status